Mandate of the National Student Ombudsman (NSO)

 Regional student ombudsmen will be appointed by the Minister of Education from among the persons declared qualified for the role by a selection committee and following the recruitment and selection procedure set out in the Minister’s regulation.
 Their mandate, which must not exceed five years, is renewable.

 If a person lodges a complaint with an SSC or SB and is dissatisfied with how their complaint was handled or its outcome, they can contact the Student Ombudsman.

-Within 30 days following the receipt of the complainant’s request, the student ombudsman must submit their opinion to the Board of Directors or Council of Commissioners on whether the complaint is well-founded and, if applicable, what they believe to be the appropriate corrective actions to be taken.
+Within 30 days following the receipt of the complainant’s request, the Student Ombudsman must submit their opinion to the board of directors or council of commissioners as to whether or not the complaint is well-founded and, if applicable, suggest appropriate corrective actions to be taken.

 Reform of the complaint processing procedure in educational contexts

 The reform of the complaint processing procedure is expected to come into effect in September 2023.